oanda/apidocs/v1/rates.md

       "time":"2013-06-21T17:51:38.063560Z",
       "bid":1.37489,
       "ask":1.37517,
-      "halted": true                    // this response parameter will only appear if the instrument is currently halted on the Oanda platform.
+      "status": "halted"                    // this response parameter will only appear if the instrument is currently halted on the Oanda platform.
     }
   ]
 }